 One of the most re-assuring things an infant or young child can experience is to be held in their parent's arms as a song is hummed or sung to them (whether it be a familiar nursery rhyme or something spontaneous from your heart).
 You might say "I can't sing" or "I don't have a voice".
 But, if your child can sense your love through your song for them, it can bring an undeniable connection that yields all kinds of positive benefits - like peace, comfort, security, and more!

 Giving an infant the simplest child-safe shaker – or giving a toddler a mini toy piano can help them "tune" such things as eye-hand coordination, hearing acuity, and creativity.

-Check out our "1st Musical Instruments for the Little Ones" category for some recommended products!
+Check out our "1st Musical Toys" category for some recommended products!
 You can now give them a tangible tool for learning, growing, and expressing!